HamzaAli8/First-Score-App/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with First Score:

 * View live scores
 * Access historical match data